ikosmidis/brglm2/README.md

-For logistic regression models, in particular, the [`mdypl_fit()`](https://github.com/ikosmidis/brglm2/blob/master/R/mdyplFit.R) function provides maximum Diaconis-Ylvisaker prior penalized likelihood estimation.
+For logistic regression models, in particular, the [`mdypl_fit()`](https://github.com/ikosmidis/brglm2/blob/master/R/mdyplFit.R) function provides maximum Diaconis-Ylvisaker prior penalized likelihood estimation, and can again be passed directly to the `method` argument of the `glm()` function.
 The `summary()` method for `mdyplFit` objects, then allows for high-dimensional corrections of aggregate bias and of standard *z*-statistics under proportional asymptotics, and the `plrtest()` method allows for penalized likelihood ratio tests with and without high-dimensional corrections; see [Sterzinger and Kosmidis (2024)](https://arxiv.org/abs/2311.07419), the example above, and the help pages of the methods.